How to Stay Safe on New York Roads Winter Driving Tips

 8. Drive Defensively

-In winter, being cautious isn’t enough—you also need to be alert for other drivers’ mistakes.
+In winter, being cautious isn’t enough—you also need to be alert for other drivers’ mistakes and that requires most vehicle owning New Yorkers to have defensive driving skills.

 9. Avoid Using Cruise Control